 Taking it easy this morning, we enjoy some leisure time - relaxing at the pool and tucking into a tasty brunch.
+After brunch you have the option of taking a walk in the local village.
 Then we set off east to the Makgadikgadi Salt Pans, one of the largest salt pan systems in the world.

 Spending time here we absorb the silence and solitude of this vast open space.
 Whilst taking in the stark landscape of Makgadikgadi we search out the surprising number of birds and even hardy animals found here, especially after the rains.

 Tonight we camp out on the pans in a secluded spot.
 The tents are set up, but we recommend sleeping out in the open under the star-studded skies.
 If we are unable to travel into the salt pans, then an alternative camp will be set up nearby.

 On day 19 we drive to the town of Kasane via the Chobe forest reserves near Chobe Park.
 This afternoon we embark on a boat cruise on Chobe River, looking out for wild animals and birds in the scenic Chobe National Park, famous for its large elephant herds.

 After our relaxing boat trip, we cross into Zimbabwe driving to the nearby town of Victoria Falls.
 We stay in comfort at our lodge in Victoria Falls for the next two nights.
 On one of our nights in Victoria Falls, we enjoy a braai (barbecue) and a traditional dance performance around the lodge pool.